SHABA01/tech-goals/README.md

 ### Task

 Create and host a single-page website outlining your goals for the next 2 years in the tech field.
-The website should be visually appealing, mobile-friendly, and utilize html and css only.
+The website should be visually appealing, mobile-friendly, and utilize html, css and js only.
 Each required element should have a specified data-testid attribute for easy identification and testing.

 **Requirements:**

-- **Language:** Html and Css only.
-No Javascript allowed.
+- **Language:** Html, Css and Javascript only.
 - **Responsiveness:** The website must be responsive and function well on all devices (desktop, tablet, mobile).

 ### Screenshot